-- We ensure in our long-term planning/scenario that our capital and liquidity position is capable of withstanding a negative scenario. - We calculate the impact of changes in key parameters and estimate the impact of material events as effectively as possible. - If turns out that the models are not capturing the increased credit risk resulting from specific events (the coronavirus crisis, the war in Ukraine, etc.), we will set aside additional reserves based on management's assessment. - Where necessary (in response to the coronavirus crisis, for example), we take the measures needed to secure business accessibility and continuity. - The environment and climate change remain an important part of our sustainability strategy.
-We have translated them into specific targets.
-As a bank-insurer, we assume our responsibility and assist and support our clients who are affected by the extreme weather conditions. - We have formally committed to various international initiatives related to climate change and sustainability. - We constantly adjust our product and service offering by, for instance, responding to demand for sustainable products like green bonds, sustainability-linked loans and sustainable pension saving. - We aim to diversify our income sources further to include more fee business, for example, alongside interest income.
+- We ensure in our long-term planning/scenario that our capital and liquidity position is capable of withstanding a negative scenario. - We calculate the impact of changes in key parameters and estimate the impact of material events as effectively as possible. - If turns out that the models are not capturing the increased credit risk resulting from specific events we will set aside additional reserves based on management's assessment. - Where necessary (in response to the coronavirus crisis, for example), we take the measures needed to secure business accessibility and continuity. - We have translated our environment and climate strategy into specific targets and have committed ourselves to several relevant international initiatives.
+The KBC Group annual report provides a detailed report on sustainability, as does our Sustainability Report, available at www.kbc.com. - We constantly adjust our product and service offering by, for instance, responding to demand for sustainable products.
+We also want to be a partner for our clients in their transformation to a more sustainable future. - We aim to diversify our income sources further to include more fee business, for example, alongside interest income.